JonnySB/makers-007-engineering-project-1/README.md

 * **Sidelining testing** - more than ever, TDD and other software engineering practices you've learned so far will be important this week.
 Make sure that you don't skip over them.
 They will slow you down a bit at first, but it will pay off on the long run.
-If you din't they're slowing you down _too much_, maybe there is something to correct in your process — your coach can support with this.
+If they're slowing you down _too much_, maybe there is something to correct in your process — your coach can support with this.
 * **Everyone's voice isn't heard** - it's important that everyone in the team gets their say on the project and how the team works, and that everyone feels like they can contribute, even if you're at different technical levels.
 If you